What are prelims for your book? And why are they important?

 I’m Lisa.
 I’m an editor and proofreader, specialising in business books and fiction.
 I spent many years as a chartered accountant before retraining as an editor and proofreader.
 Now I get to embrace my degree in English Lit!

-Please do DM me to talk about editing or proofreading, or to be added to my waiting list.
+Please do get in touch to talk about editing or proofreading, or to be added to my waiting list.

 by Lisa De Caux 6 January 2025